 Each focus area has identified the characteristics it seeks in successful graduates at the MS and Ph.D. level, and defined required and elective courses that support a balance of technical depth and breadth appropriate for the specific discipline.

-Graduate students in the Professional Master of Engineering degree program have greater flexibility in their course selections, which provides the opportunity for a more interdisciplinary degree plan including courses from across the spectrum of focus area offerings.
+Graduate students in the Professional Master of Science degree program have greater flexibility in their course selections, which provides the opportunity for a more interdisciplinary degree plan including courses from across the spectrum of focus area offerings.

 The Master of Science requires a total of 30 semester hours (including courses and thesis hours), at least 24 semester hours of which must be completed at the 5000 level or above, and at least 18 semester hours of which must be ASEN courses.
 In addition, specific focus area requirements must be met.